asiloisad/pulsar-sofistik-tools/README.md

 | `PROG-below-OFF` | turn off programs below cursor |

-## Tools available in workspace
+## Tools available in `atom-workspace`

-The tools listed below should be called up via the Command Palette as `sofistik-tools:...`
+The tools listed below should be called up via the Command Palette as `SOFiSTiK-tools:...`

 | Tool | Description |
 |-|-|